LSSTScienceCollaborations/StackClub/README.md

+# Stack Club

 The LSST science community Stack Club is an LSSTC-supported project, to form a small community committed to learning how to use, and explain, the LSST data management (DM) software Stack.

-We're following a 3-phase plan, which you can read about in more detail [here](https://docs.google.com/document/d/103kzjOklSUWo5MJP9B-EsnAdO7V6bstTC_mzBvd0NIk/edit#).
-Phase 0 is collecting existing tutorials and identifying potential club members from around the LSST Science Collaborations.
-Then, in Phase 1 (late May 2018 to mid August 2018) we'll work together to turn a subset of those existing "seed" tutorials into community-maintained jupyter notebooks, for display at the August LSST 2018 Project and Community Workshop.
-Then, we plan to open up to a larger group from the science collaborations starting at the PCW, extending and spinning off the initial set of notebooks.
-The idea is that the best way to learn something is to try and teach it: if you can write a useful tutorial on part of the DM Stack, you have to understand that part first.
+The idea is that _the best way to learn something is to try and teach it:_ if you can write a useful tutorial on some aspect of the DM Stack, and especially its science pipelines, then you have to understand that part first.

-If you have questions, please [write us an issue](https://github.com/LSSTScienceCollaborations/StackClub/issues/new)!
+See below for how to get involved: we hope you find our notebooks useful!

 ## Community Tutorials

-This is work in progress!
-Our goal is to build on the existing LSST DM Stack demo notebooks and html tutorial pages to create a set of
-_community-generated, community-oriented_ notebooks that reflect the science interests and expected analyses of the LSST Science Collaborations.
+Our goal is to build on the existing LSST DM Stack demo notebooks and html tutorial pages to create a set of _community-generated, community-oriented_ notebooks that reflect the science interests and expected analyses of the LSST Science Collaborations.

-* [Stack Club projects](https://github.com/LSSTScienceCollaborations/StackClub/labels/project) as defined by Stack Club members - follow [this link](https://github.com/LSSTScienceCollaborations/StackClub/labels/project) to see what people are working on.
-[Unassigned projects](https://github.com/LSSTScienceCollaborations/StackClub/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3Aproject+no%3Aassignee) are available for new members to take on!

 | Topic   | Description  | Notebook Location  |
 |---|---|---|